decodio/oca12/fieldservice_sale/README.rst

 Configuration
 =============

+Products must be configured properly in order to create field service orders upon sale order confirmation.

+The field service tracking of a product defines how it generates a field service order if the product is sold via sale order.

-To setup a product for quoting and selling field service orders:
+To configure a product that generates a unique field service order on each sale order line:

 * Go to Sales > Catalog > Products
 * Create or select a product
-* Set the Product Type to 'Service' under General Information tab
-* Under Invoicing tab, set the Field Service Tracking option
+* Set the Field Service Tracking to 'One FSM Order per Sale Order Line'
 * Select the FSM Order Template that will be used for creating FSM Orders when a Sale Order is confirmed with this product

+To configure a product that generates a unique field service order for an individual sale order:

+* Go to Sales > Catalog > Products
+* Create or select a product
+* Set the Field Service Tracking to 'One FSM Order per Sale Order'
+* Select the FSM Order Template that will be used for creating FSM Orders when a Sale Order is confirmed with this product

-To setup a sales territory, you need to:
+To setup a sales territory:

 * Go to Field Service > Master Data > Locations
 * Create or select a location